 I became a Bikram Yoga teacher in the Spring of 2011.
 There are certain events which happen in our lives that shape our future in major, life changing directions, and going to LA for 9 weeks with 428 other yogis was one of those moments.
 Not only was I practicing something incredible that saved my life; I was then able to share this healing therapy with others.

 Prior to starting Bikram in 2010 I had never exercised in my life.
 At the age of 14, I was diagnosed with Compartment Syndrome, which turned my life upside down.
 Simply put, the fascia does not stretch, so blood and oxygen flowing to the muscles and nerves get cut off – which leads to constant acute pain.
 I had operations on both arms, but this didn’t resolve the problem.
 I also developed Fibromyalgia, which is constant chronic pain.
 I also had chronic fatigue and over time I became withdrawn and felt depressed.
+Over the years, I’ve had endometrial polyps and cysts, and a traumatic emergency caesarean.

 I do think most people take their health for granted; you truly do not appreciate how much you have until you lose it.
 Then in 2010, I came across Bikram Yoga.